 It bars you from carrying around the card or jotting on a piece of paper, which you might lose.
 It keeps you safe from fraudulent activities.

 It is plausible to mention that several online platforms would ask you to give out your SSN, but it is advisable to research before you do that.
 It is safer to find out if the portal is legit.
 And sometimes, if you are asked to give out your social security number, use your driving license instead.
 You should keep this in mind to protect your privacy as well as your tax account.

-In many cases, taxpayers have lost in the event of falling for fake phone calls and emails concerning tax and other issues.
-Sometimes some cons may pose as the IRS agents and may scam you if you are not smart enough to identify.
-Before you give out any sensitive information regarding your social security number, first detect source reliability.
+In many cases, taxpayers have many fake phone calls and emails concerning tax and other issues.
+Sometimes some cons may pose as the IRS agents and scam you if you are not smart enough to identify.
+Before giving out any sensitive information regarding your social security number, detect the source.

-To keep yourself safe from fraudsters, you make rethink of putting in place the identity theft protection.
-These are services that ensure you as the tax account holder; you are safe from any suspicious activity.
-The cost of the service is relatively cheap, most being within the range of $10 to $30 per month.
+To keep yourself safe from fraudsters, consider putting in place one identity theft protection service.
+These services help your tax account holder stay safer.
+The cost of such services is relatively cheap, mostly range from $10 to $30 per month.

-With these measures in place then you may consider yourself safe from tax identity theft, and any other form of fraudulent related activities.
+With these measures, you can consider yourself safe from tax identity theft and any other form of fraudulent-related activities.
 Knowledge is power.